 Utah Promissory Note: What Is It?

 A Utah promissory note is a written contract between a lender and a borrower.
 The borrower receives a loan from the lender and promises to repay it according to the terms specified within the promissory note.
-Utah promissory notes, when properly drafted and executed, are legally binding documents.
+Utah promissory notes, when properly drafted and executed, may be legally binding documents.
 Utah promissory notes may be secured or unsecured.
 When a promissory note is secured, the lender has the legal right to collect a specified piece of collateral if the borrower does not comply with the agreement.
 An unsecured promissory note is basically a signature loan.
 The borrower promises to repay the loan by signing the note.
 If they don’t pay it, the lender does not have the legal right to retrieve collateral.

 What Is the Maximum Amount of Interest That May Be Charged in Utah?